-If you have outstanding income tax debt with the Canada Revenue Agency (CRA), you should take action to deal with the amount owing sooner than later.
+If you have outstanding income tax debt with the Canada Revenue Agency (CRA), you should take action to deal with the amount owing sooner rather than later.
 The government can hit you with penalties and high rates of interest on taxes owed.
 Luckily, there are options available to help you deal with this debt.

 - You are self-employed and thought ‘cash received equalled income’.
 This mainly occurs when you are not properly calculating how much to remit to the government and you end up owing money at the end of the year.

 - You don’t file your taxes at all.
-The biggest mistake you can make is neglecting to file your taxes year after year, letting costs build up to insurmountable amounts.
+The biggest mistake you can make is neglecting to file your taxes year after year, letting costs build up to overwhelming amounts.
 Frequently, the penalties and interest you are charged for not paying your taxes become as much as the tax amount owing.

-- More formal options.
 Filing a consumer proposal with a licensed insolvency trustee will stop both collection action and interest and penalties.
 Normally a proposal is for less than 100% of the debt you owe, however, CRA has specific criteria regarding proposals.
 Another option is declaring personal bankruptcy.
 It’s a common misconception that personal income tax debt is not discharged by bankruptcy.
 In fact, personal income taxes are covered by bankruptcy.

 To avoid any issues surrounding income tax debt, it’s best to be organized when it comes to your taxes.